 This will also help you to organize your thoughts to lead you towards the next step or the solution to your problem.
 Taking issues one step at a time makes them easier to understand and work out, rather than blindly trying to piece it all together in your head.

 If it still all feels like too much after you’ve written it down, take what you have and discuss it with someone you trust.
 Having another perspective can aid you in what you’re dealing with, and they can provide to you the encouragement you may need to turn a bad day around.
 Building a support system together can help turn your mood right around now and in the future.

 And maybe you can help them out right back!
 Reaching out and asking for help inspires others to do the same.
 It means a lot to someone to show them you trust them enough to share your vulnerabilities.
 That person can be a family member, a friend, or even look into forums online to look for the advice!
 Keeping an active log of what you feel every day can show your future self how your up’s and down’s function and what truly helps you to aides when you’re feeling down.

 If words just aren’t enough to turn a bad day around, creating artwork of what you feel can also be a wonderful tool to transform your negative emotions into something you can physically experience.
 Translating your emotions and perceptions through marks and colors can give you a better understanding of what you’re feeling, and how to turn a bad day around.

-We can all feel self-conscious about how we see our artistic skill, but that’s not the purpose of making for yourself.
+We can all feel self-conscious about how we see our artistic skills, but that’s not the purpose of making for ourselves.
 Art for this purpose is purely for expression.
 Releasing what you feel in your inner world will give you an insight into your totally unique perspective of the world and how you fit inside it.

 After creating something to release your darker emotion, make art of what you find beautiful!
 New appreciation for the things around you can be found in spending time with a flower, your favorite mug, or even your pet!